-Our Board met 5 times during 2018.
-Our Audit Committee met 6 times, our Compensation Committee met 9 times, our Nominating Committee met 5 times, and special committees of independent directors appointed by the Board to oversee strategic collaboration and loan refinancing activities, respectively, each met once.
-During 2018, each Board member attended 75% or more of the aggregate of the meetings of our Board and of the committees on which he or she served that occurred while such director was a member of our Board and such committees, with the exception of Mr. Phillips, who was unable to attend 7 of the 19 meetings for the Board and committees on which he served due to health reasons.
+Our Board met 6 times during 2019.
+Our Audit Committee met 6 times, our Compensation Committee met 8 times, our Nominating Committee met 4 times, and special committees of independent directors appointed by the Board to oversee strategic collaboration and loan refinancing activities, respectively, each met once.
+During 2019, each Board member attended 93% or more of the aggregate of the meetings of our Board and of the committees on which he or she served that occurred while such director was a member of our Board and such committees.

-We encourage all of our directors and nominees for director to attend our annual general meetings of shareholders.
-Most of our directors attended our annual general meeting of shareholders held in May 2018.
+All of our directors are expected to attend our annual general meetings of shareholders.
+Most of our directors attended our annual general meeting of shareholders held in May 2019.
 Two of our directors were unable to attend due to prior commitments.